dimstavkos/Rent-a-House-Web-App/README.md

 npm install
 npm run dev
 ```
-The frontend connects to the backend running locally.
+The frontend connects to the backend running locally at http://127.0.0.1:3000